EcaCosca/EcaCosca/README.md

 ## -: Hi, I'm Eca, nice to e-meet you, I'm a developer!!

-- 🔭 I'm currently working at Openers & Closers: [Openers & Closers][trader]!
+- 🔭 I'm currently working at Openers & Closers: [Openers & Closers][Openers & Closers]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love airsports such as skydiving and BASE jumping
+- ⚡ Fun fact: I love airsports such as skydiving and BASE jumping [Here's some proof!][youtubereel]!

 ### Spotify Playing 🎧